Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sea Menu

 Bathythermograph Invented

-Geophysicist and oceanographer Athelstan Spilhaus invents the bathythermograph, a measuring device that continuously records temperatures.
+Geophysicist and oceanographer Athelstan Spilhaus invents the bathythermograph.
+It is a is a small torpedo-shaped device that holds a temperature sensor and a transducer to detect changes in water temperature versus depth down to a depth of approximately 935 feet (285 meters).
 The invention's name stands the test of time, and is still in use today.

 1938